-On March 28, 2019, in order to provide additional funding for the Company's operations, the Investors agreed to exercise the warrants issued by the Company to the Investors on August 6, 2018 (the "Existing Warrants").
+On March 28, 2019, the Investors agreed to exercise the warrants issued by the Company to the Investors on August 6, 2018 (the "Existing Warrants").
 Upon exercise of the Existing Warrants, Golden Harbor purchased 3,166,275 shares of Common Stock, and North Sound purchased 1,055,425 shares of Common Stock, each at an exercise price of \$2.52 per share, for aggregate cash proceeds to the Company of approximately \$10.6 million.
 In connection with the Investors exercising the Existing Warrants, on March 28, 2019, the Company issued to Golden Harbor a new warrant to purchase 1,875,000 shares of Common Stock and issued to North Sound a new warrant to purchase 625,000 shares of Common Stock (each a "New Warrant" and, collectively, the "New Warrants").
 Each of the Investors held more than five percent of the Company's outstanding shares of Common Stock as of the date of the exercise and issuance of the New Warrants.